mojontwins/MC_Mods/modloader/guide/02-a-block-and-an-item.md

 	protected Item(int id);
 ```

 Note that block and item IDs share he same space.
 The actual item ID is the one you pass to the constructor plus 256.
 That's why it's called `shiftedIndex`.
 So `Item flint = new Item(62)` will give flint a shifted index of 256 + 62.
 This made perfect sense in pre-Anvil minecraft which just had space for 256 blocks.
 So the first ID after the last block (256) was that of the first item.
+It is a bit cumbersome for post r1.2 though, where you have IDs 0 to 4095 for blocks but 256 onwards there's also Items sharing the same space.

 Just like Blocks, Item have a number of setters you may call upon object creation: